Degubi/Frutty/README.md

   - Stats

 ### Installation, running:
-  - Download 'FruttyInstaller' from 'Releases'.
+  - Download 'Frutty' from 'Releases'.
-  - Run 'FruttyInstaller' (don't install to ProgramFiles).
+  - Run it (don't install to ProgramFiles).
   - Start 'Frutty' from desktop.

 ### Level Editor plugin: